SergejBre/CRC/README.md

 // checksum calculation.
 typedef uint64_t api_crc_state_t;
 ```
-The detailed description of the methods is in the section \ref API_LIBRARY_CRC_INTERFACE
+The detailed description of the methods is in the documentation section API_LIBRARY_CRC_INTERFACE

 [![Top](https://img.shields.io/badge/back%20to%20top-%E2%86%A9-blue)](#Contents)
 ____